 1. Understand what redundancy is

 The most important fact is to remember is that a bona fide redundancy is in no way a reflection of an individual’s capabilities or work skills.
-A redundancy is simply the result of a business assessing the ongoing organisational structure in line with future direction and strategy.
+Redundancy is simply the result of a business assessing the ongoing organizational structure in line with future direction and strategy.

-A redundancy is the identification that a position and the tasks associated to that position are no longer required in the business.
+A redundancy is an identification that a position and the tasks associated with that position are no longer required in the business.
 It is extremely important to be aware that a position is being made redundant; not an employee.
-A redundancy is the result of an organisation downsizing, rightsizing or changing their direction which may also include outsourcing various business functions.
+A redundancy program is the result of an organization downsizing, rightsizing, or changing its direction which may also include outsourcing various business functions.